Jane Maienschein

-Jane Maienschein (born September 23, 1950 in Tennessee, US) is an American professor and director of the Center for Biology and Society at Arizona State University.
+Jane Maienschein (born September 23, 1950) is an American professor and director of the Center for Biology and Society at Arizona State University.

-Education
+Early life and education

-Maienschein was admitted to the Massachusetts Institute of Technology, but transferred to Yale University in 1969, where she was a member of Manuscript Society.
+Maienschein was born on September 23, 1950.
+She was admitted to the Massachusetts Institute of Technology, but transferred to Yale University in 1969, where she was a member of Manuscript Society.
 In 1972, she graduated with honors in History, the Arts, and Letters.
 She then attended Indiana University Bloomington to conduct her Ph.D work.

 Her mentor, Dr. Frederick Churchill, was interested in historical embryological research.
 She was awarded a fellowship at the Smithsonian, to study the history of microscopy.
 The National Science Foundation provided funding for her dissertation.
 Maienschein joined the Marine Biological Laboratory in Woods Hole, Massachusetts, to research historical embryology, morphogenesis, and cellular differentiation.
 She researched the history and philosophy of developmental biology and issues surrounding stem cell research and regenerative medicine.

 Work

 Maienschein focuses on the social, political, and legal contexts of scientific research and is currently the director of the Center for Biology and Society at Arizona State University, which states the goal of "promoting exploration of conceptual foundations and historical development of the biosciences and their diverse interactions with society".
 To quote the CBS, "We engage in activities across multiple disciplines that allow opportunities for intellectual ferment and increased impact by creating research and educational collaborations and communication."
 Maienschein and colleague Manfred Laubichler are particularly interested in evolutionary developmental biology.
 The School of Life Sciences has received millions of dollars from the Howard Hughes Medical Institute to develop the School of Life Sciences Undergraduate Research (SOLUR) program, a research program.
 Maienschein served as the first president for the International Society for the History, Philosophy, and Social Studies of Biology in 1989–1991 and served as president of the History of Science Society.
 She is director of The Embryo Project Encyclopedia, along with Dr. Manfred Laubichler.
 This project, along with her other work in embryonic research, gives context to greater political, philosophical, and existential debates on what constitutes human life.